-You can find the cans in our shop in many practical sizes, so that you can use fresh fruit and vegetables, dips or yourself on the go manufactured whole grain products are well taken care of.
+You can find the tins in our shop in many practical sizes, so that you can use fresh fruit and vegetables as well as dips or yourself on the go manufactured whole grain products are well taken care of.
 Food can be arranged nicely in the stainless steel lunch boxes and stored airtight and leak-proof.

-What happens if I eat too much fiber?
+What happens if I eat too much dietary fiber?

-If your diet has been If your diet is low in fiber, switching to a high-fiber diet too quickly can lead to digestive problems (gas formation or diarrhea).
+If your diet up to now If your diet is low in fiber, switching to a high-fiber diet too quickly can lead to digestive problems (gas formation or diarrhea).
 However, this should only be a temporary problem.
 In this case, try to slowly increase the fiber content in your diet to give the body a chance to get used to the new food.

 Fiber is a carbohydrate polymer that binds water in the intestine and swells up as a result.
 In a healthy amount, this stimulates intestinal activity and promotes bowel movements.Consuming too much fiber can also cause constipation.
 Therefore, always ensure that you drink enough fluids when you increase the amount of fiber-containing foods.